abapGit/docs.abapgit.org/src/user-guide/reference/exits.md

 ### DESERIALIZE_POSTPROCESS

 Can be used for any postprocessing operation for deserialized objects.
-Since it is a postprocessing step, only logs can be added to II_LOG and one should not terminate the process by raising exception, which may lead to inconsistencies.
+Since it is a postprocessing step, only logs can be added to `ii_log` and one should not terminate the process by raising an exception, which may lead to inconsistencies.

 ### DETERMINE_TRANSPORT_REQUEST